Selected roles and some thoughts on each

 My favorite book from childhood, I was out of my mind with joy when I got the news they were going to let me into this one.
 I had lots of ideas for the character, but the director was going for something else.
 I never found out what.

-Nevertheless, it was a popular show.
-Broke some records, I heard tell.
+Nevertheless, it was a popular show and even broke some box office records.
 Best thing was that I met some fantastic people and found the ring of power.
 Now: What to with it?

 Directed with panache by Whit McGlaughlin